How to Use AI to REDUCE EFFICIENCY and INCREASE Legal Costs

 Despite the risks, AI can be helpful—if used wisely.
 Here’s how to integrate it productively:

 • Choose the right lawyer: Before asking your attorney to review AI-generated documents, ask whether they already have a solid starting form for the contract type.
+Using a forum they are comfortable with typically reduces drafting costs.

 6. AI-Generated Comments Should Be Vetted, Not Forwarded